HL7/fhir-shorthand/input/pagecontent/reference.md

   * component[diastolicBP].valueQuantity = $UCUM#mm[Hg] "mmHg"
   ```

-At minimum, each slice MUST be constrained such that it can be uniquely identified via the discriminator (see Step 1).
+At minimum, each slice MUST be constrained such that it is uniquely identifiable via the discriminator (see Step 1).
 For example, if the discriminator path points to an element that is a CodeableConcept, and it discriminates by value or pattern, then each slice must constrain that CodeableConcept using an assignment rule or binding rule that uniquely distinguishes it from the other slices.

-**Complete Slicing Example**
+**Complete Slicing Example:**

-* Slice the components of an Observation to represent the dimensions of a tumor
+* Slice the components of an Observation to represent the dimensions of a tumor:

 ```
 Profile: TumorSize